 Not in modern, industrial history anyway.

 Democracy therefore exists less as a relic of the past than as a dream of the past.

 Anyone who believes Democracy represents our future doesn’t understand how dumb Democracy is.

-By “Democracy” I’m referring to any governing system in which votes are used to make decisions, with the majority votes determining which decision those governed make.
+By “Democracy” I refer to any governing system in which votes are used to make decisions, with the majority votes determining which decision those governed make.

-What’s funny to me (funny strange) is some who most strongly believe Democracy is the way, don’t understand what it is they’re a proponent of.
-I had a conversation about Copiosis recently with one such person online.
+It’s funny when some who strongly believe Democracy is the way, don’t understand what they support.
+I had a conversation about Copiosis recently with one such person.
 He spoke passionately about both Freedom and Democracy.
 Here is what he wrote:

 I absolutely stand against anybody who wants to take away democracy.
 The opposite of democracy is not-democracy.
 And since we’ve had not-democracy for thousands of years and has given us nothing but trouble, I’d be a little wary of following any ideology that threatened my sovereignty with a centralised system I had no control over.

 I’d rather have the money.
 This is true freedom, not somebody else’s notion of morality, or positivity to the planet.
 That’s bullshit.
 Nobody could create a system that rewarded positive acts.
 Most positive acts are done discretely by people being ordinary people.

 Your morals are not mine.
 There is no universal moral code that we can use.
 The best we can hope for is a consensus-based constitution with logic and reason driven democracy sorting out the details.